OpsMx/policy-as-code-examples/README.md

 # Policy as code examples

-This repository contains a collection of sample policies that can used with OpsMx ISD.
+This repository contains a collection of sample policies that can be used with OpsMx ISD.

+## Static Policy and Runtime Policy

 Static policy lets users validate conditions before the start of execution, whereas Runtime policy enables users for automated decision making during execution.